DeltaFosB/metalyzer/README.md

 * **Power-Set Construction (DFA):** Resolves non-determinism.
 This stage implements **Algorithmic Priority Resolution**—if a string mathematically matches multiple rules, the engine resolves the conflict during graph conversion rather than at runtime.
 * **State Minimization:** Minimizes the DFA using equivalence-class partitioning while strictly protecting rule priority boundaries.

-### 2. The Runtime Lexer: Maximal Munch
+### 2. Advanced Runtime Hardening

-The generated C++ code avoids dynamic backtracking graphs.
-Instead, it utilizes a highly cache-friendly 2D transition matrix.
+The generated C++ code avoids dynamic backtracking graphs, utilizing an encapsulated class structure centered on a highly cache-friendly 2D transition matrix.

-* **Mechanism:** The runtime implements the greedy **Maximal Munch** algorithm.
-It aggressively consumes characters until a dead-end is reached, then seamlessly rolls back the input stream to the last known accepting state.
+* **Maximal Munch Rollback:** The runtime aggressively consumes characters until a dead-end is reached, then seamlessly rolls back the input stream via `putback()` to the last known accepting state.
-* **Benefit:** Ensures the longest valid token is universally matched while maintaining deterministic O(1) state transitions per character.
+* **Precision Grid Tracking:** Integrates context-aware tracking directly into the stream skipper.
+It features terminal-grade tab-stop snapping math (`4 - ((currentCol - 1) % 4)`) and captures exact token start boundaries (`tokenStartCol`) to prevent location reporting drift.
+* **Deterministic Single-Byte Error Bounding:** When an invalid sequence is hit, the engine isolates the error to exactly one invalid character.
+It rolls back any subsequent over-read characters to preserve the integrity of upcoming token boundaries and yields a localized error state (`-2`).

 ## Specification Format (`.mz`)